From CodeTalk to Stability: Lauren Builds a Future on Her Own Terms

 A Doorway Beyond Survival

-It helped me see myself differently, as someone who could build, solve problems, and belong in spaces I once felt shut out of.
-That shift mattered more than I can easily explain.
+Learning to code through CodeTalk didn’t just give me technical skills.
+It gave me access to safety, time, and possibility.
+It helped me move beyond survival and begin to see myself as someone who could build, solve problems, and belong in spaces I once felt shut out of.
+That mattered more than I can easily explain.

 CodeTalk is St. Joseph Center’s web technology vocational program offering hands-on training, professional development, and support for low-income, underemployed, and underserved women building pathways into the technology field.